Band gap renormalization, carrier mobility, and transport in Mg$_{2}$Si and Ca$_{2}$Si: \textit{Ab initio} scattering and Boltzmann transport equation study: THEORY AND METHODS

 depends on the second order derivative of the KS potential with respect to the ion displacements, represented by the effective matrix elements g$_{mn\nu}^{2,\mathrm{DW}}(\textbf{k},\textbf{q})$, which are generally challenging to compute.
 To circumvent this difficulty, the equation above is evaluated within the rigid-ion approximation in terms of the first-order g$_{mn\nu}(\textbf{k},\textbf{q})$ matrix elements \cite{giustino2017electron,ponce2014temperature,allen1976theory}.

 Next, the different approximations exist to obtain the electron scattering lifetime $\uptau_{n\textbf{k}}$ due to EPI.
-One can obtain lifetime from the imaginary part of the FM SE [Eq.~\hyperref[eq:fmse]{\eqref{eq:fmse}}] at the KS energy $\varepsilon_{n\textbf{k}}$ \cite{giustino2017electron,brunin2020phonon}.
+One can obtain lifetime from the imaginary part of the FM-SE [Eq.~\hyperref[eq:fmse]{\eqref{eq:fmse}}] at the KS energy $\varepsilon_{n\textbf{k}}$ \cite{giustino2017electron,brunin2020phonon}.
 Within SERTA, one defines in $\eta$ $\to$ $0^{+}$ limit,

 The first (second) energy conserving $\delta$-function in the equation represents the phonon absorption (emission) process.
 Another widely used and more accurate approximation is the MRTA \cite{giustino2017electron,ziman1960}, which accounts for the relative change in electron velocity or momentum loss in the scattering processes.
 Thus, $\uptau_{n\textbf{k}}$ is calculated by multiplying a velocity factor $(1 - \hat{\textbf{v}}_{n\textbf{k}}.\hat{\textbf{v}}_{m\textbf{k}+\textbf{q}})$ in Eq.~\hyperref[eq:serta]{\eqref{eq:serta}}.